 But I was talking about commentaries.

-So compassion, goodness, and love.
+So compassion, goodness and love.

-You were speaking about having to understand the background in order to translate some concepts already in another culture, language, or whatever.
+You were speaking about having to understand the background in order to translate some concepts in another culture, language, or whatever.
 What does a term really mean?
 There is no answer actually, because we do not understand each other and we cannot transfer concepts, even between representatives of the same culture.

 That’s right.
 Misunderstanding between people and in couples is classic.

-And then what do you fit within this category?
-Like love – “I love you.”
-Well, everybody is going to have a slightly different experience of that, and even their experience is going to change with different people and different times.
-So what actually is love?
-What is love?
-It’s merely what this category refers to on the basis of all these examples, but it’s not something concrete.
 This is basic shunyata (voidness) theory in Buddhism.
 There’s nothing findable that’s actually love.
-You have this concept, and people have agreed on it, and it does refer to something – people experience it – but everybody’s different, so what actually is it?
-So if you don’t grasp onto words and concepts as being fixed, then the way to deal with them is to give the definition.
+We have this concept, and people have agreed on it, and it does refer to something – people experience it – but everybody’s different, so what actually is it?
+If we don’t grasp onto words and concepts as being fixed, then the way to deal with them is to give the definition.

-But one of the things that one really has to avoid, I believe, is as in the example of the epithets of Buddha.
-Buddha is called Buddha and Shakyamuni and Tathagata and Sugata – there’s a whole list of so many different names of the Buddha – and sometimes people will just translate them all as “Buddha,” but this loses the richness of the tradition, and it’s very important to be fair to the tradition and deal with these epithets.
-And then of course it becomes a big problem: How do you translate Bhagavan, and how do you translate Tathagata and so on?
-Some people prefer to leave it in the original Sanskrit.
-Some people try to make a translation of them.
-With this as well one has to decide which ones are you going to translate and which ones are you going to leave in Sanskrit.
-And how are you going to leave it in, if you’re going to translate it?
+Then, of course, it becomes a big problem, how do we translate Bhagavan, and how do we translate Tathagata and so on?
+Some people prefer to leave them in the original Sanskrit, and some people try to make a translation of them.
+With this as well, one has to decide which ones are we going to translate, and which ones are we going to leave in Sanskrit.
+And how are we going translate them?
 “Lord Buddha,” using “Lord” for Bhagavan, I really find a bit much.
 It’s going a bit too far, but so many people have used it.

 Yes, they do.
 Simply say the word.

 Well, thank you very much.
-This has been an absolute pleasure, to speak with you and share some of my experience.
+This has been an absolute pleasure to speak with you and share some of my experience.